Embedding Security Behaviour Change

 There is no one right way to deliver change.
 A bespoke approach, suited to the particular needs and requirements of your organisation will ultimately work best.

 CPNI has developed the 5 E’s approach to organisational behaviour change.
 This provides some overarching principles that organisations are advised to follow when developing a security change programme, drawing on latest behaviour change theory.

-CPNI has a number of off-the-shelf security behaviour campaigns and guidance documents that you are welcome to use for free.
-For further information on our behaviour change campaigns and interventions please click on the links below:
+Listed below are CPNI's off-the-shelf security behaviour change campaigns and guidance documents that you are welcome to use for free.

-- Workplace behaviours campaign (embedding security savvy behaviours in the workplace)
+- Workplace behaviours (embedding security savvy behaviours in the workplace)

-- Employee vigilance campaign (embedding vigilance behaviours when entering or leaving a site)
+- Employee vigilence (embedding vigilance behaviours when entering or leaving a site)

-- Employees digital footprint campaign (embedding security savvy behaviours online)
+- My digital footprint (embedding security savvy behaviours online)

-- 'Don't take the bait!' campaign (raising awareness of phishing and spear-phishing)
+- 'Don't take the bait!' (raising awareness of phishing and spear-phishing)

 - Security messages for new joiners (guidance on providing security inforamtion during the first 12 months of the employee lifecycle)